Jussie Smollett says he's angry at critics casting doubt on alleged attack

 Breaking News Emails

-"Empire" actor Jussie Smollett said he is "pissed off" after critics cast doubt over an alleged hate crime against the actor last month.
+"Empire" actor Jussie Smollett said he is "pissed off" after critics cast doubt over his claims that he was the victim of an alleged hate crime last month.

 Smollett filed a report with the Chicago Police Department on Jan.
-29 after two men allegedly hurled racist and homophobic slurs before he says they beat him.
+29 stating that two men hurled racist and homophobic slurs before beating him.
 Smollett also told police his attackers poured a chemical, possibly bleach, over him and put a noose around his neck.

-The Chicago Police Department said they are investigating the alleged attack as a possible hate crime.
+The Chicago Police Department said it is investigating the alleged attack as a possible hate crime.

-The 36-year-old actor, who is openly gay, told ABC's "Good Morning America" in a promotional clip released Wednesday that he was angry about the attack and at people who do not to believe his claims.
+The 36-year-old actor, who is openly gay, told ABC's "Good Morning America" in a promotional clip released Wednesday that he is angry about the attack and at people who do not believe his claims.

 "It's like, you know, at first, it was a thing of, like, 'Listen, if I tell the truth then that's it, 'cause it's the truth," Smollett said.
 "Then it became a thing of like, 'Oh, how can you doubt that?
 Like, how do you — how do you not believe that?
 It's the truth.'"